Queensland’s heat and humidity makes our homes uncomfortable and at times unhealthy.

-No matter how well-designed your home is, trying to keep cool can mean big energy bills.
+No matter how well designed your home is, keeping cool can mean big energy bills.

 How do our bodies cool down?